 With the Versioned API, you can pin your application to a specific version of the MongoDB API with the confidence that your code will continue to run for years, without interruption, even as the database is upgraded beneath it.
 This provides you with a level of investment protection and API stability that you don’t get from most other databases.

-Starting with MongoDB 5.0, our switch to quarterly releases is well aligned to a cloud-first world characterized by frequent updates.
+Starting with MongoDB 5.0, our switch to Rapid Releases is well aligned to a cloud-first world characterized by frequent updates.
 You will spend less time waiting for big features tied to a major annual release.
 With the Versioned API, you won't have to think about version compatibility and planning upgrade cycles across your applications, drivers, and the database.

 If you have any questions, please use the comment section below.
 Alternatively, you can post a comment in our Community Forum or speak directly to your MongoDB representative.